GreatOwl/Furcula/README.md

 # Furcula
-A true skeletal structure of an owl, also known as a wishbone.
-Indicative of my wish that this skeleton app works as I hope.
+A piece of an owls skeletal structure, the wishbone.
+Embodying my hopes that this will simplify new app setups.